HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/getting-started.md

 !!!Warning
     **This section is under construction and should not be considered as accurate yet.**

-In order for you to get started as fast as possible in the field of XAI, here is a plan to follow:
+To help you get started quickly in the field of XAI, specifically using the dimlpfidex algorithms, here is a recommended plan to follow:

 1. Install our algorithms following the [installation guide](../installation-guide.md).
 2. (Optional) Install our user interface following the [GUI](gui.md) page.